-Travelers who visit Davao City very rarely venture out of the city and explore the nearby towns except perhaps to cross the Gulf looking for a strip of white sand beach.
+Travelers who visit Davao City very rarely venture out of the city and explore the nearby towns.
+Maybe except to cross the Gulf looking for a strip of white sand beach.
 But Davao Region has so much more to offer than just vibrant Metro Davao and sunny Samal Island.
 One needs only to hop on a bus headed to less popular but nevertheless beautiful parts of the region.

 Let us take you to Tagum City, Davao del Norte.